nbpacio/git/README.md

 ## When to Use Each Approach

 - **Approach A**: Starting a brand new project locally
-- **Approach B**: You have an existing local repository that needs to be pushed to GitHub
+- **Approach B**: You have an existing local repository that needs to be pushed towards GitHub

 # END